Toloka/docs/en/guide/concepts/solution-architecture.md

   {% cut "Example" %}

-    If you show a Toloker a photo of a cat and ask them to answer questions like “What color is the cat?” and “Is the cat asleep?”, it's better to divide this task into two projects.
+  In the task you show a Toloker a photo of a cat and ask them to answer questions like “What color is the cat?” and “Is the cat asleep?”.
+It's better to divide this task into two projects.
 To answer the second question, you'll need an additional data filtering stage, since the cat's eyes should be visible in the photo.

   {% endcut %}